LogicStamp/logicstamp-context/docs/cli/security-scan.md

 - The `.stampignore` file (which may contain file paths that reference secrets)
 - Files larger than 10MB (skipped with a warning message)

+## Automatic .gitignore Protection

+🔒 **SECURITY CRITICAL**: **Security reports contain sensitive information** (locations of detected secrets, line numbers, code snippets), so `stamp security scan` automatically ensures the report file is added to `.gitignore` to prevent accidental commits. **This happens automatically and cannot be disabled** - the security report must never be committed to version control.

+- For the default report file (`stamp_security_report.json`): Automatically ensures all LogicStamp patterns are in `.gitignore` (including `context.json`, `context_*.json`, etc.)
+- For custom report paths: Automatically adds the specific report file path to `.gitignore`

+**Why ignore the report?** The security report contains:
+- File paths where secrets were detected
+- Line and column numbers pointing to secret locations
+- Code snippets showing the context around secrets
+- Severity levels and secret types

+Even if no secrets are found, the report structure itself reveals which files were scanned, which could be sensitive information in some contexts.

+This happens automatically after the report is written, regardless of whether secrets were found.
+If the report file cannot be added to `.gitignore` (e.g., permission issues), a warning is shown but the scan continues.

 ## .stampignore Integration

 When secrets are detected, you can automatically add affected files to `.stampignore` to prevent them from being included in context generation.